Biogeographic Data Branch — About Us

 California Wildlife Habitat Relationships System (CWHR)

 - A software application contains all system components.
-Geographic range of each species is also available as a vector-based GIS data set.
+Geographic range of each species and habitat type is also available as a vector-based GIS data set.

 - Data updates on each of the components are driven by conservation priorities of CDFW, its regional offices and its partner agencies.
 Recent projects include updating geographic range data to support mapping efforts for Species of Special Concern reports and the California Wildlife Action Plan.